Fulton J. Sheen: Cause for canonization

 The Archbishop Fulton J. Sheen Foundation was formed in 1998 by Gregory J. Ladd and Lawrence F. Hickey to spread information about Sheen's life.
 The foundation approached Cardinal John O'Connor of the Archdiocese of New York for permission to commence the process of his cause, which was under the authority of the Diocese of Peoria.
 In 2002, Sheen's cause for canonization was officially opened by Bishop Daniel R. Jenky of Peoria.
 From then on, Sheen was referred to as a "Servant of God".
 On February 2, 2008, Sheen's archives were sealed at a ceremony during a special Mass at the Cathedral of Saint Mary of the Immaculate Conception in Peoria.
 In 2009, the diocesan phase of the investigation ended and the records were sent to the Congregation for the Causes of Saints at the Vatican.

-On June 28, 2012, the Vatican announced that it had recognized Sheen's life as one of "heroic virtue", a major step towards eventual beatification.
-From then on, Sheen has been styled "Venerable Servant of God".
-According to the Catholic News Service and The Catholic Post (the official newspaper of the Peoria Diocese), the case of a newborn boy who had no discernible pulse for 61 minutes, who was about to be declared dead at OSF Saint Francis Medical Center in Peoria, Illinois, as a stillborn infant, and yet lived to be healthy without physical or mental impairment was in the preliminary stages of being investigated as the possible miracle needed for Sheen's potential beatification.
+On June 28, 2012, the Vatican announced that it had recognized Sheen's life as one of heroic virtue, a major step towards eventual beatification.
+From then on, Sheen was titled Venerable.
+According to the Catholic News Service and The Catholic Post (the newspaper of the Peoria Diocese), the case of a newborn boy who had no discernible pulse for 61 minutes, who was about to be declared dead at OSF Saint Francis Medical Center in Peoria, Illinois, as a stillborn infant, and yet lived to be healthy without physical or mental impairment was in the preliminary stages of being investigated as the possible miracle needed for Sheen's potential beatification.
 If the miracle is approved at the diocesan level and then by the Congregation for the Causes of Saints at the Vatican by being both medically unexplainable and directly attributable theologically to Sheen's intercession according to expert panels in both subject areas, beatification may proceed.
 Another such miracle would be required for him to be considered for canonization.